auroban/Snake-And-Ladder/README.md

 # Snake-And-Ladder
-A small Snake and Ladder multiplayer game
+A small Snake and Ladder multi-player game